Nechir-89/can-I/README.md

 # Can I Code
-**Can I Code:** is a coding program for improving coding skills by solving real world coding problems.
+**Can I Code:** are coding programs for improving coding skills by solving real world coding problems.
 The coding challanges and problems are explainded in YouTube videos and have issues opened on GitHub.

 ### Available programs